Now for the fine print: The kind of fat matters. The plan focuses on monounsaturated fats, which you get from olive oil, nuts, and other plant foods.

 What You Can Eat and What You Can't

-First, you target bloating for four days.
+First, you target bloating for four days, aiming at consuming 1,200 calories each day.
 During that time, you can't add salt to any food and you must avoid:

 - Processed foods